Admissions at James Madison College

 small-banner-desktop-classroom

-International Relations focuses on the complex interactions between nations, international organizations, and global actors.
-Students analyze foreign policy, international security, global economics, and transnational issues like climate change and migration.
+International Relations Focuses on the interactions between nations, international organizations, and global actors.
+Students analyze foreign policy, international security, and transnational issues including climate change, migration, and global economics.

-Political Theory and Constitutional Democracy examines fundamental questions about justice, liberty, rights, and the role of government.
+Political Theory and Constitutional Democracy Explores fundamental questions about justice, liberty, rights, and the role of government.
 Students engage with classic and contemporary political philosophy while analyzing constitutional systems and democratic institutions.

-Public Affairs for Secondary Education prepares future social studies educators through a public and international affairs lens.
-It combines JMC's interdisciplinary approach to public affairs with the coursework and field experiences required for secondary teacher certification in Michigan.
+Public Affairs for Secondary Education Prepares future social studies teachers through a public and international affairs lens.
+Combines JMC's interdisciplinary approach with the coursework and field experience required for Michigan secondary teacher certification.

-Social Relations and Policy investigates how public policies address social challenges including inequality, health care, education, criminal justice and environmental sustainability.
-Students learn policy analysis, program evaluation and advocacy strategies.
+Social Relations and Policy Investigates how public policies address challenges in areas like health care, education, criminal justice, and inequality.
+Students develop skills in policy analysis, program evaluation, and advocacy.

 Majors & Minors